Library rules and regulations

 (6) Exemption or reduction cannot be given in accordance with late payment fee or damage.

 (7) The Financial Directorate has to be informed by the Library about other, non-student user’s debit as soon as possible.

 13§ (1) After these regulations come into force, debit towards the Library cannot be paid by cash.
 Current debits must be issued in the Neptun-system.

 (2) In case of loans started and not expired before these regulations come into force, this regulations have to be applied.

 (3) Users have to be informed about borrowings which have been expired before these regulations come into force.
 After 32 days of the warning the Library qualifies the item as lost and the borrower is required to pay twice the value of the replacement as compensation – besides the late penalty fee.
 After this process the return of the item is not possible.

-(4) If the Library if closed on workdays for any reason these days must not be taken account considering the calculation of the deadline.
+(4) If the Library is closed on workdays for any reason, these days must not be taken account considering the calculation of the deadline.